Modified Rankin Scale (mRS)

 You can tweak the questions to ascertain if they can do these things but require the aid of something or someone or if they can't do certain things at all.

-Once you get all the information you need, you can give the rating using the scale.
+Once you get all the necessary information, you can rate their functional outcome using the scale.

 How to score the Modified Rankin Scale (mRS)